rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 #### The `pcs status corosync`

-The `pcs status corosync` command provides information on the status of corosync nodes:
+The `pcs status corosync` command provides information about the status of `corosync` nodes:

 ```bash
 $ sudo pcs status corosync